seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 ...
 ```

 Now our test will pass.
+The awesome thing with all those updates is we are not solely relying on the error message, we are also using aria-invalid to help.

 But what about focus management?
 I mentioned shifting the users focus to the first input in error.
 Well we can check that as well.

 ```jsx
 test("Submitting empty form shifts focus to email input", async () => {